Rosenheim pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Rosenheim right now?

-On 25 June 2026, overall pollen levels in Rosenheim are high.
-Grass is the main contributor to airborne pollen
+On 16 July 2026, overall pollen levels in Rosenheim are moderate.
+Grass is the main contributor to airborne pollen, while cypress remain at lower levels

 Will pollen levels change in Rosenheim tomorrow?

-On 26 June 2026, pollen conditions in Rosenheim will be different from today, with cypress at low levels, grass at high levels
+On 17 July 2026, pollen conditions in Rosenheim will be different from today, with grass continuing to decline

 Is pollen expected to decrease in Rosenheim this week?